fespikes/project-06/README.md

 ### Collaboration
 #### _MUST DO_
-Before submiting a merge request:
+Before submitting a merge request:
-1. Pass all unit tests locally. (`npm run test`)
+1. Pass all unit tests locally. (`npm test`)
 2. Pass all lint requirements. (`ng lint`)

 #### _NICE TO HAVE_